 The GNU Build System distinguishes two trees: the source tree, and the build tree.
+These are two directories that may be the same, or different.

-The source tree is rooted in the directory containing configure.
-It contains all the sources files (those that are distributed), and may be arranged using several subdirectories.
+The source tree is rooted in the directory containing the configure script.
+It contains all the source files (those that are distributed), and may be arranged using several subdirectories.

-The build tree is rooted in the directory in which configure was run, and is populated with all object files, programs, libraries, and other derived files built from the sources (and hence not distributed).
+The build tree is rooted in the current directory at the time configure was run, and is populated with all object files, programs, libraries, and other derived files built from the sources (and hence not distributed).
 The build tree usually has the same subdirectory layout as the source tree; its subdirectories are created automatically by the build system.